jstmcneil/Github-Action/CodePipeline-Setup/README.md

 ### 2. Permissions
 Please view the [CloudFormation source file](./intial-cfn-test-template.yaml) to see the example role and policy: CodePipelineServiceRole & CodePipelineServicePolicy.
 This section will quickly highlight the permissions that the policy provides.

-####S3
+#### S3
 There are three S3 statements in this policy:
 1. GetBucketVersioning and PutBucketVersioning are applied to the bucket defined in the parameters section.
 2. GetObjectVersion and GetObject are applied directly to the S3RepoObjectKey item.
 This gives the Pipeline the ability to pull down the .zip file.
 3. PutObject, GetObject and GetObjectVersion are provided to the bucket codepipeline-us-east-1-* .
 This wildcard figure at the end matches any bucket that begins with "codepipeline-us-east-1-".
 In short, this policy allows the pipeline to publish any necessary artifacts.

+#### CodeBuild
-####CodeBuild: BatchGetBuildBatches, StartBuildBatch, StartBuild, and BatchGetBuilds are provided to the CodePipeline role.
+BatchGetBuildBatches, StartBuildBatch, StartBuild, and BatchGetBuilds are provided to the CodePipeline role.
 This allows the pipeline resource to start builds and retrieve information about them.
 This access is granted across all CodeBuild resources, however you can lock yours down depending on your pipeline's scope.

+#### CloudWatch
-####CloudWatch: unrestricted access to CloudWatch is granted in this instance for logging purposes.
+unrestricted access to CloudWatch is granted in this instance for logging purposes.
 It is reccomended you employ least privileges and lock down the permissions to provide access only authorized resources.

 ## CodeBuild
 ### 1. ECR Setup